ak-angular/web-components-with-angular/README.md

 * Also, we do not need to bootstrap the app, so remove below line under `@ngModule`:
 	`bootstrap: [AppComponent]`

+## Remove app.component files
+Since we do not need the app component files (and we deleted the refernce of it in app.modile.ts), lets remove them from the project directory.
+So delete below files:

+* app.component.html
+* app.component.scss
+* app.component.ts
+* app.component.specs.ts

 ## Export Web Components for outer world
 Time to make our custom web components and expose them for outer world.
 So, in `app.module.ts`, lets change `AppModule` class as below: